Andrew Melville (1545-1622)

 Reformer, Scholar, Theologian

-Andrew Melville was born at Baldovie, Forfarshire, and educated at the local grammar school at Montrose before entering St Mary’s College, St Andrews in 1559.
+Andrew Melville was born in Baldovie, Forfarshire, and educated at the local grammar school at Montrose before entering St Mary's College, St Andrews in 1559.
 He left the university with the reputation of being ‘the best poet, philosopher and Grecian of any young master in the land.’
 He went to Paris in 1564, studying Oriental languages and Greek, and taught for some time both at Poitiers and Geneva while at the same time studying civil law.
 At Geneva he was appointed to the Humanity Chair in 1568.
 His knowledge of subjects was extremely broad; he was an extremely accomplished scholar.

 He returned to Scotland in July 1574.
 Upon his return, the learned Beza, in a letter to the General Assembly of the Church of Scotland, said, ‘The greatest token of affection the kirk of Geneva could show to Scotland was that they had suffered themselves to be spoiled of Mr Andrew Melville.’

 Soon after his return, the General Assembly appointed him to be the Principal of the College of Glasgow which was in a dreadful condition.
 He was there for about six years, transforming the University until students flocked to it from all places.In the year 1576, the Earl of Morton, who was then Regent, wanted to bring Andrew Melville into his party, which was trying to introduce Episcopacy.
 He therefore offered Melville the parsonage of Govan, a valuable benefice yearly, in addition to what he enjoyed as Principal, providing he would not insist against the establishment of bishops; but Melville rejected his offer with scorn.